-Ghoulish greetings from Ireland!
-I hope I find you all well this week.
-Ok so this year it won’t be Halloween as we all know and love it.
-In normal times, this weekend would see people all over the globe donning costumes, trick or treating and carving Jack o Lanterns.
-Of course, Halloween 2020 will be somewhat different in the world find ourselves in today.
-But that’s still no reason to let the occasion go by, especially since it all began right here!
+Ghoulish greetings from Ireland and Happy Halloween everyone!
+Tonight will see people all over the globe donning costumes, trick or treating and carving Jack o Lanterns.
+But did you know it all began right here!
 Yes, the land that gave you Guinness, Riverdance, the tractor, the submarine and Tayto crisps is also the place that gave birth to Halloween!
 It all began with an ancient Celtic festival…..

 Samhain